|Health Tips to prevent problems with birds? (page updated 11/9/18)

 the same loft puts all birds are on an equal bases.
 This is a true test and true competition of birds and breeders of the birds than even flying against

 your neighbor across the street.
 One loft races are FUN!
 People gather for food, drink and talk pigeons while waiting for the birds to return.
 It is

 even fun if you don't have a bird in the race just meeting and talking about the birds as well as all the great food etc. However, it definitely more fun if

 And, it is even MORE fun to win a money position in the race.
 As far as getting in races with someone (some individual loft) as your handler, this is

 VERY risky at the least.
 You must know and choose a GOOD handler then you have to luck out with the winds on race day.
 I don't want to go into

-this any further but after being in a good number of races with handlers I can say that part of my life is over with as I will not do this anymore.
-When
+this any further but after being in a good number of races with handlers I can say that part of my life is over with as I will not do this too often

-getting in One Loft races make sure the race is reputable and has a good track record.
+anymore.
+When getting in One Loft races make sure the race is reputable and has a good track record.
 Check it out with past participants.
+Now

 The Goldstars and One Loft Races: